alercah/rado/lang.old.md

 ## Declarations

-A *declaration* is a statement which creates an entity and gives it a name.
+A *declaration* is a statement which creates something and gives it a name.
 Most declarations have of the general form `decl Name "Human Name" ...`.

 *  `decl` is a keyword which indicates the type of declaration.
 It is mandatory